-Automation rules that run on ticket updates lets you automate actions on your helpdesk when specified events occur in a ticket in real time.
+Automation rules that run on ticket updates let you automate actions on your helpdesk when specified events occur in a ticket in real-time.
 You can use it to modify statuses, change priorities, and even send out notification alerts as soon as certain conditions are met.
 For example, you can get these rules to reopen resolved tickets automatically as soon as a customer replies, or to send an email to the Head of Support the minute a customer gives a bad rating.
 This workflow enables your agents to stay on top of things as and when they happen, instead of having to manually check for updates.

 Unlike the rules that run on ticket creation (which runs only on newly-created tickets) and the rules that run on time triggers (which runs once every hour and checks all tickets in the helpdesk against its rules), this automation rule is an event or trigger-based automation that constantly watches all activities in your helpdesk and matches them against the conditions you've specified.
 Also, the rules that run on ticket creation come into play at the time of creating a new ticket whereas these rules come into play when you need any actions to be taken on existing tickets based on a trigger.

 You can specify the properties that a ticket has to possess for the rule to be applied to it.
 The actions can be executed on a ticket based on the following parameters:

 Ticket fields/Ticket properties

 You can switch to the necessary property from the dropdown.

 |Ticket fields are the properties of a ticket such as ticket status, priority, subject, description, etc.||Admin > Ticket Fields|